Pentecostal Collegiate Institute (Rhode Island)

-The Pentecostal Collegiate Institute (Rhode Island) was a co-educational interdenominational collegiate institute located at North Scituate, Rhode Island from September 1902 to 1918.
+The Pentecostal Collegiate Institute (PCI) was a co-educational interdenominational collegiate institute located at North Scituate, Rhode Island from September 1902 to 1918.
 PCI was incorporated in Rhode Island and operated by its own board in association with the Association of Pentecostal Churches of America (until October 1907).
 The Church of the Nazarene operated it after 1915.
 It is considered a predecessor to Eastern Nazarene College.

 Location

 The campus of the Pentecostal Collegiate Institute was located at 29 Institute Lane, North Scituate, Rhode Island, "on a crest between Route 6 and Route 116 and visible from the Village Green".

 History

 The Pentecostal Collegiate Institute had previously operated as the Pentecostal Collegiate Institute and Bible Seminary in Saratoga Springs, New York from 25 September 1900.
 Disagreements with its founding president and second principal, Rev. Lyman C. Pettit, resulted in the Educational Committee of the Association of Pentecostal Churches of America (APCA) deciding in May 1902 to dismiss Pettit, and to sell its assets in Saratoga Springs.

 The committee relocated the school to North Scituate, Rhode Island, a village roughly 10 mi west of Providence.
 A North Scituate Pentecostal congregation had been located there since its organization during the winter of 1896-1897.
 When it learned that Pettit had held the Saratoga property in his own name, the APCA had to raise additional funds to purchase a new campus.

 The school's financial struggles appeared to add to its difficulties.
 It had numerous interim principals and short-term leadership for years, making it difficult to accomplish fundraising or to settle on educational goals for the school.